jurerotar/Pillage-First-Ask-Questions-Later/docs/ARCHITECTURE.md

 ### Frontend

 Frontend is built with React and TypeScript.
 Components are built with ShadCN.
+It handles fetching data, showing loading states and displaying data once it's ready.
+It's completely headless and requires a RESTful API to work.

 ### API worker

+Frontend receives data and sends actions through an `adapter`. `adapter` is a React context, which exposes a `fetcher` function. `fetcher` function is how frontend communicates to the backend of your choice.

+In the offline version of the app, there is no server.
+Everything happens exclusively on your device.
+Due to there being no backend, but frontend still expecting a RESTful-like API, we implement a new solution.

-When a user navigates to a game URL (`/game/s-{server-slug}`), the app initializes an `api-worker`.
+When a user opens a game world, the app initializes an `api-worker`.
 The purpose of this worker is to act as an RESTful API.
-It provides a basic router, exposes endpoints, accesses the database, posts responses through message ports, acts as a WebSocket server,....
-It essentially provides a service you'd typically expect from a normal RESTful API.
-The goal of this is to minimize the differences between offline and online app architectures.
+It exposes required REST API endpoints, queries and writes to the database, posts responses through message ports, acts as a WebSocket server,....
+It essentially provides a service you'd typically expect from a fully-fledged backend.
+This allows the frontend to be truly headless, making it integratable by both offline and online versions of the app.

-Frontend is connected to this worker through an `adapter`.
-This `adapter` exposes a `fetcher` function, which the frontend uses to connect to the worker.

-This design may seem a bit of an overkill for an offline application, but there are reasons for it.
-This type of design allows for minimal differences between offline and online behavior.
+This design does complicate the codebase for the offline-version of the application, but it's the only way to allow the headless nature of the frontend.
 By simply changing the `adapter`, you are able to connect the frontend to a different data source (e.g. actual backend for an online app), without having to touch rest of the frontend.
-This makes the frontend completely reusable for both offline & online versions of the game.

 ### Database

+Offline version of the application does not use a traditional database.
+While a `SQLite` implementation was tried as a proof-of-concept and does work, to enable a faster workflow and enable a faster onboarding for new contributors, who are more likely to be a frontend developers, due to the nature of this project, it's not currently used.

-Game state is kept in `@tanstack/react-query`'s `QueryClient` object.
-On any change to the object, data is persisted to browser's OPFS storage.
+Instead, game state is kept in `@tanstack/react-query`'s `QueryClient` object.
+On any change to the object, data is persisted to browser's
+OPFS storage.

-While `react-query` may seem as an odd choice for a database (and it certainly is!), it was chosen as such for historical and DX reasons.
+While `react-query` may seem as an odd choice for a database (and it certainly is!), I argue it's good enough for now.
+It's widely used in frontend development as such, it allows new developers to pick it up quickly.
-Before the migration to this new architecture, `react-query` was used a state management solution on frontend.
-Not wanting to migrate all the logic to an actual database implementation, I have decided to keep (ab)using it as a database.
 If there's performance issues with its usage in the future, it can be partially/fully swapped with an actual database (ex.
 SQLite).

 ### Architecture graph